Competitive Advantage of Huffman and Shannon-Fano Codes: Asymptotic converse to Cover's theorem on competitive optimality of Huffman codes

 Another way to randomly create a source of size $n$ is to choose $n$ positive i.i.d. samples $X_1, \dots, X_n$ according to some probability distribution, form their sum $S_n = X_1 + \dots + X_n$, and then construct the normalized sequence $\frac{X_1}{S_n}, \dots, \frac{X_n}{S_n}$.
 This technique specializes to a flat Dirichlet distribution when $X_1, \dots, X_n$ are i.i.d. exponentials with mean one, as given in the following lemma. \begin{lemma}[e.g., {\cite[Chapter 11, Theorem 4.1]{Devroye-book}}] If $X_1, \dots, X_n$ are i.i.d. exponential random variables with mean one and $S_n = X_1 + \dots + X_n$, then the joint distribution of $\frac{X_1}{S_n}, \dots, \frac{X_n}{S_n}$ is the same as that of a flat Dirichlet distribution of size $n$. \end{lemma}

 Using this more general method for randomly generating a source of size $n$, we prove in this section that if the density of the i.i.d. sequence is positive on at least some interval $(0,\epsilon)$ with $\epsilon>0$, then the probability a Huffman code is competitively optimal shrinks to $0$ as $n$ grows (Theorem~\ref{thm:Huffman-not-competitively-optimal-in-limit}).
-In other words, competitively optimal codes become rare for large sources.
-This result can be viewed as an asymptotic converse to Cover's theorem for dyadic sources (i.e., Theorem~\ref{thm:Cover-Huffman-competitively-optimal-for-dyadic-sources}).
-It also indicates that Cover's result cannot be extended to many large sources beyond the dyadic ones.
+In other words, competitively optimal prefix codes become rare for large sources.
+This result can be viewed as an asymptotic converse to Cover's theorem for dyadic sources (i.e., Theorem~\ref{thm:Cover-Huffman-competitively-optimal-for-dyadic-sources}), or from a pessimistic viewpoint, it also indicates that Cover's result cannot be extended to many large sources beyond the dyadic ones.

 We also examine an important special case of Theorem~\ref{thm:Huffman-not-competitively-optimal-in-limit} when the random variables $X_1, \dots, X_n$ are i.i.d. exponential.